Precise Object and Effect Removal with Adaptive Target-Aware Attention: Conclusion

 \section{Conclusion}

-We introduce \textit{ObjectClear}, a practical framework for object removal that ensures high-quality object-effect removal and background-preserving results across diverse real-world scenarios.
-Our method employs an Object-Effect Attention (OEA) mechanism to adaptively focus on removal regions, including both the object and its effects, coupled with Attention-Guided Fusion (AGF) to preserve background details accurately.
-We also propose \textit{OBER}, a large-scale and diverse hybrid dataset combining camera-captured and simulated data.
-With the carefully designed mechanism and curated dataset, ObjectClear achieves robust and superior performance, effectively addressing existing challenges in object removal tasks.
-In addition, ObjectClear can be easily adapted to various applications, such as object insertion and object movement, and consistently achieves superior performance.
-These advancements position ObjectClear as a reliable solution for practical image editing, laying a solid foundation for future research in controllable image processing through local editable regions.
+We introduce \textit{ObjectClear}, a practical framework for object removal that achieves high-quality object-effect removal while maintaining background consistency across diverse real-world scenarios.
+The framework employs an Adaptive Target-Aware Attention to adaptively focus on removal regions, along with Attention-Guided Fusion and Spatial-Varying Denoising Strength strategy to preserve background details.
+In addition, we present \textit{OBER}, a large-scale and diverse hybrid dataset that integrates camera-captured and simulated data.
+Thanks to our dataset and network designs, ObjectClear shows robust and superior performance, effectively overcoming key challenges in object removal and laying a solid foundation for future research in this field.